SaikatNoman12/JavaScript/m. goolgle console/README.md

     console.warn();

-    // this is write serially;
+    // this is write serially.
+This is send console execution time;
     console.time('sameText');

     //another console;